Industrial America and the Progressive Era – 1876-1929

 Opening of the fight at Wounded Knee, by Frederic Remington, 1891

-The Wounded Knee Massacre occurs.
+The Wounded Knee Massacre occurred.

-1891 – James Naismith invents basketball.
+1891 – James Naismith invented basketball.

 The first professional game of American football was held on November 12, 1892, between the Allegheny Athletic Association and the Pittsburgh Athletic Club.